czechows/udacity----traffic-signs/writeup.md

 | Argmax         	| input logits outputs predicted label		|
 |:---------------------:|:---------------------------------------------:|

-Number of epochs: 120 (Long, but still took shorter than creating artificial data.
-Additional epochs paid off in accuracy.)
+Number of epochs: 120 -- Long, but still took shorter than creating artificial data.
+Additional epochs paid off in accuracy.
-Batch size: 400 (experimental choice)
+Batch size: 400 -- experimental choice.
-Learn rate: 1e-3 (left the same as for digit recognition)
+Learn rate: 1e-3 -- left the same as for digit recognition.
-Optimizer: Adam optimizer (I did not compare with others, documentation online says that it's most cutting edge) Mimimization of: cross entropy (as is advised by several blogs to use it instead of MSE, performs better during backpropagation)
+Optimizer: Adam optimizer -- I did not compare with others, documentation online says that it's most cutting edge.
+Mimimization of: cross entropy -- as is advised by several blogs to use it instead of MSE, performs better during backpropagation.

 6. Solution approach